fengwudi/DGNN_model_and_data/README.md

-# DGNN Model/Framework and Datasets
+# DGNN Models, Frameworks and Datasets

-## 1 The Code Link of DGNN Model and Framwork
+## 1 The Code Link of DGNN Models and Frameworks
 You can find them at [paper_code](https://github.com/fengwudi/DGNN_model_and_data/tree/main/paper_code).

 ## 2 Collated Datasets